Upload your CV

 Job Industry: Creative

 Good news: more than 20 per cent of creative specialists, who were recently interviewed, say that their teams want to employ more people, which increases the job opportunities in the creative field.
-Recruiters, on the other hand, report that despite the growing job opportunities, there is a huge skill shortage in the United Kingdom, which is why the unemployment role for certain creative roles is extremely high.

 The most popular industries for creative specialists are marketing, public relations, sales and administration.
 The majority of jobs needed in these industries are permanent positions and only a small amount is on contract base.
 The job level which is most requested by these sectors is “experienced” but not manager level.